swiftective/google-homepage/README.md

 ## Day 3

 - Figured the FlexBox layout and decided to switch to flexbox for the whole project instead of using Grid layout

+## Day 4

+- Layed out the Google Homepage and it now seems pretty good

+- More understanding of Flexible box Layout

+- Learned about folds in vim and it helped me in laying out the html in clean way